ShaneCurcuru/slides/apachecon/TheApacheWay-ApacheConAtHome.md

 ???
 But how important is that today?
 You want to learn the behaviors, right?
 Actionable information.
 Let's get to the good stuff.
-Anyway, Lars covered Apache history yesterday morning in the "Behind The Scenes" talk.
+If you've been following along the Community track this year, there are plenty of discussions about the Apache Way, history, and where it came from..

 So this is a new kind of Apache Way talk - I want to focus on the specific behaviors and actions that work best with Apache communities.